-Steps Where it is located Suggested timeline or DEPARTMENT DEADLINE Done! √ ☺ Step 1: Which Capstone Project Format Is Right For You? p.
-4 Work on this in blocks 6 and 7 of junior year Step 2: Finding Your Topic p.
-5 Work on this in blocks 6 and 7 of junior year Step 3: Identifying Potential Capstone Advisors p.
-9 Meet with potential capstone advisors during block 6 or 7 Submit "AN315 Senior Seminar Course Workbook, Questions Only" document Due: 6 April 2023 Step 4: Writing A Proposal p.
-10 Work on this in block 7; full proposal for capstone projects Due: NOON, 1 st MONDAY of BLOCK 8 Step 5: Long-term Planning and Logistics p.
-13 Work on this in block 7 beginning at pre-registration advising and in block 8 STARTING YOUR RESEARCH Consider if data gathering during the summer prior to your Senior year is possible or needed, If so meet with your Capstone Advisor prior to beginning to collect data.
+Steps Where it is located Timeline for DEPARTMENT DEADLINES Done! √ Step 1: Which Capstone Project Format Is Right For You? p.
+4 Work on this in blocks 6 and 7 of Junior year Step 2: Finding Your Topic p.
+5 Work on this in blocks 6 and 7 of Junior year Step 3: Identifying Potential Capstone Advisors p.
+9 Meet with potential capstone advisors during block 6 and/or 7.
+Submit Capstone Workbook pages 4 - 14 DUE April 15, 2024 (Final Monday of Block 7) Step 4: Writing A Proposal p.
+10 Work on this in block 7 and over the break if needed.
+Full proposal for capstone projects Due: NOON, 1st MONDAY of BLOCK 8 Step 5: Long-term Planning and Logistics p.
+12 Work on this in blocks 7 and 8.
+During preregistration, consider how the capstone will work with your Senior course schedule.
+STARTING YOUR RESEARCH Meet with your capstone advisor as soon as possible after your capstone proposal has been approved to discuss your capstone research design.
 Step 6: Organizing notes and resources p.
-15 Blocks 1 Meet with your capstone advisor in Block 1 to discuss your progress, including your research question, data, and research design Step 7: Drafting an Introduction p.
-16 Step 8: Drafting a Literature Review p.
-17 Block 2 Stay in touch with your advisor on your progress Step 9: Drafting a Methods Section p.
-18 Blocks 3 Stay in touch with your advisor on your progress Step 10: Analyzing your Data and Drafting Results and Discussion p.
-19 Blocks 4 Substantial writing progress on your capstone has been made!
-Your methods and results sections should be drafted!
+14 Also meet with your capstone advisor as soon as possible after your proposal is approved to discuss your capstone completion plan.
+Step 7: Drafting an Introduction p.
+15 Refer to your capstone completion plan.
+Step 8: Drafting a Literature Review p.
+16 Refer to your capstone completion plan.
+Step 9: Drafting a Methods Section p.
+18 Refer to your capstone completion plan.
+Step 10: Analyzing your Evidence and Drafting Results and Discussion p.
+19 Capstone research data or evidence should be collected well ahead of AN315.
+In Block 1 of your Senior year, you should meet with your capstone advisor(s) to discuss where you are at with and/or your plans for data/evidence collection and analysis.
 Final Notes: Goal Setting! p.
-20
+20 Refer to your capstone completion plan.
+AN315 Senior Capstone Course p.
+21 Block 5